QuentinNivon/VBPMN/src/python/README.md

 # Comparison of PIF Processes

-There are two scripts:

-- `compare.py` to perform comparison based on equivalences or preorders, including support for hiding, exposal, renaming, and context-awareness

-- `checkprop.py` to perform comparison based on a temporal logic property

-## Equivalence and Preorder

-### Syntax
+## Syntax

-You can type in `python checkprop.py -h` to get information about the use of it.
+You can type in `python vbpmn.py -h` to get information about the use of it.

-In short: `python checkprop.py Model1 Model2 operation [options]`
+In short: `python vbpmn.py Model1 Model2 operation [options]`

-This command converts each PIF file into an LTS (internal behavior removed), and compares them wrt. the given operation (strong equivalence/preorder).
+This command converts each PIF file into an LTS (internal behavior removed), and compares them wrt. the given operation (equivalences / preorders / model-checking).
 Options can be used for hiding/renaming purposes.

-There are 3 available operations:
+There are 5 available operations:

 - `conservative`: both PIF models are equivalent